opentensor/developer-docs/docs/subnets/understanding-subnets.md

 A subnet's performance is determined by Yuma Consensus over the weights given to it by [root network validators](../root-network).
 This group evaluates subnets based on many criteria and sets the weight competitively/relative to the other subnets, playing the same role for subnetworks that validators within each subnetwork play for miners.

 Any subnet has an 'immunity period' of `7 * 7200` blocks, which is equivalent to  seven days.
-This initial network immunity period starts when the subnet is created and its `netuid` is issued to the subnet owner.
+This initial network immunity period starts when the subnet is created and its `netuid` is issued to the subnet creator.
 A newly created subnet starts with zero emission.

 During this immunity period, the subnet is not at risk of being deregistered.
 At the end of this immunity period, if the subnet's emissions are the lowest among all the subnets, then this subnet will be deregistered when a new subnet registration request arrives.
 If there are several subnets with the lowest emission, then the oldest subnet among the lowest will be deregistered first, followed by the second oldest, and so on.